Dvarčionių keramika

-Dvarčionių keramika is a ceramics tile producer in Lithuania and the largest ceramics producer in the Baltic states.
+Dvarčionių keramika was a ceramics tile producer in Lithuania and the largest ceramics producer in the Baltic states.
 It used to be traded on the NASDAQ OMX Vilnius exchange.
+The company went bankrupt in 2016.

 The company traces its history from a brickyard founded in 1888 in Dvarčionys.
 It was reconstructed in 1974, to a modern ceramics title producer.
 Opoczno, the largest ceramics manufacturer in Poland, bought 60.25% of the company in March 2005 for 11.5 million litas and additional 19% in January 2008, for 7.12 million litas.
 However, Lithuanian UAB Misota took the controlling stake in July 2009.
 In 2010, the company reported losses, and declining revenue.